-Instagram recently reached 500k advertisers on the platform, which is sure proof that Instagram has well and truly become a place for business.
-But with so many advertisers already in situ, how can you create advertisements that stand out and get your business noticed amongst the masses?
+Instagram now has over 2 million advertisers on the platform, which is sure proof that the platform has well and truly become a place for business.
+But with so many advertisers already in situ, how can you create an Instagram ad that stands out, and get your business noticed amongst the masses?

 If you’re just starting out, never fear!
 Being new to advertising doesn’t mean you can’t create amazing, effective Instagram Ads.